-I'm a PhD student at Cornell Statistics, minoring in Computer Science.
+I'm a PhD student at Cornell Statistics and Data Science, minoring in Computer Science.
 I'm advised by Giles Hooker and Martin Wells, and Thorsten Joachims is on my committee.
 Previously, I studied at Berkeley and Columbia, and worked in startups and nonprofits in NYC, including the health department and public hospitals system.
 In 2014, I was a Data Science for Social Good fellow.
 I spent summer 2015 at Xerox Research (now Naver Labs) and summer 2017 at Microsoft Research Redmond, working with Rich Caruana.

 Broadly, I work on inference and interpretability of machine learning methods, in particular tree ensembles, and causal inference.
 I particularly enjoy working on methods useful for healthcare and public policy.

 Please see my website for more info.